-The Directors present their report together with the financial report of Lions Eye Institute Limited ("the Company") for the vear ended 31 December 2020 and the auditor's report thereon.
+The directors present their report together with the financial report of Lions Eye Institute Limited ("the Company") for the financial year ended 31 December 2021 and the auditor's report thereon.

-(i) DIRECTORS

-The following persons were directors during the financial year and until the date of this report:
+i.
+Directors

+The name of the directors in office at any time during or since the end of the year are:

-Peter Forbes (Chair)
+- Peter Forbes (Chair)

-Margaret Crowley (Deputy Chair) William Morgan (Managing Director)
+- Margaret Crowley (Deputy Chair)

+- William Morgan (Managing Director)

-Rudolf Brunovs Ian McAllister Anthony Joyner Richard Alder Grant Waterer Erica Smyth
+- Rudolf Brunovs

+- Ian McAllister

+- Anthony Joyner

+- Richard Alder

+- Grant Waterer

+- Erica Smyth

-Jane den Hollander (Appointed 19 October 2020)
+- Jane den Hollander

+The directors have been in office since the start of the financial year to the date of this report, unless otherwise stated.